Support regarding unethical behaviour

-Students can file a complaint with the commission when there is a disagreement with the administration regarding the resolution of the violation of students’ rights and legitimate interests related to research and study activities with the administration and other employees.
-These rights apply to both students and persons with the status of a “listener”.
+Students may submit a complaint to the commission if they disagree with the administration regarding violations of student rights and legitimate interests related to academic and study activities, or if issues with the administration or other employees cannot be resolved.
+These rights apply to both students and individuals with listener status.

 A student who believes that their rights or legitimate interests have been violated has the right to selectively apply to: